 - Data Science can be considered as a broad subject that makes use of various mathematical and scientific tools and algorithms for solving complex problems whereas data analytics can be considered as a specific field dealing with specific concentrated problems using fewer tools of statistics and visualization.

-The following Venn diagram depicts the difference between data science and analytics clearly:
+The following Venn diagram depicts the difference between data science and data analytics clearly:

 3. What are some of the techniques used for sampling?
 What is the main advantage of sampling?